 The Hispanic population is concentrated in California, Texas, Florida, New Mexico, Arizona, New York, Nevada, and Colorado (not precisely in this order).
 While in the rest of the states its presence is reduced or even null.

 In the Hispanic culture, there are also certain complexes.
 On one hand, those who speak basic English are inhibited to speak due to fear of doing it wrong, speak with an accent, or not understanding when people talk back.

 But there are also the Hispanics born in this country who do not speak Spanish well, and they avoid speaking it for a similar reason, for fear of being criticized by other Hispanics.
 And we add to this that speaking Spanish in public could be hazardous because of being discriminated against.

 Hispanics can take advantage of being part of two cultures, take advantage of the language or rather the languages we share, with the same dream of being integrated into this country and grow with it together.

 I hope this post has given you some valuable information.
-Leave your comments below, and visit my contact page so I can know more about you and perhaps to work together.
+Leave your comments below, and visit my contact page, so I can know more about you and perhaps work together.

 Your logo and your website are the face of your business.
 Thinking about design is not thinking only on lines, shapes or colors; is to think about showing you are professional, reliable and likable.